FelixAburto/Detection-Engineering/README.md

 <b>Results:</b>

-Now that we have set our rule we can then run another DDOS attack and this should trigger the alert.
-We can view the alert by going to "Security" and selecting the "Alerts" option.
-Let the attack run for about 30 seconds and wait for the alerts to pop up.
-This is what it should look like when the alerts come through.
+Now that our rule is configured, run another DDoS attack to trigger the alert.
+Monitor the attack for about 30 seconds, and then check the alerts by navigating to "Security" and selecting the "Alerts" option.
+The alerts should appear as expected, indicating that the rule has successfully detected the attack.

 <p align="center">
 <img src="https://i.imgur.com/15a1VNB.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>